-To send flowers in memory of Manuel Valenciano, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Manuel Valenciano, please visit our Heartfelt Sympathies Store.

 He is the oldest son of Francisco Valenciano and Francisca Bibanco.
 At a young age, Manuel and his younger brother, Jose Dolores Bibanco were loved and raised by very compassionate families.
 We would like to honor and thank the Ortiz-Bibanco and extended family, Juan and Mary Lou Madrid and all the Estrada’s for their care, love and devotion.